Proposal for a Soundsystem Co-operative

 Equipment

 We should consider building a second soundsystem aimed at situations where we need the absolutely best sound possible.
 This would probably be a lot less portable but is really important for building Birmingham’s reputation as a hub for musical innovation.
-I’ve already identified DIY plans online and people to build the system.
+We’ve already started to identify DIY plans online and infrastructure to build the system.
 A suggested budget for this could be £4000 plus time and labour.
 The example in the photo is a DIY version of the legendary Klipschorn speakers.

 Membership